kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 \(4\) Regularly review the certificate holder's safety policy to ensure it remains relevant and appropriate to the certificate holder.

-\(5\) Regularly review the safety performance of the certificate holder's organization and direct actions necessary to address substandard safety performance in accordance with §5.75.
+\(5\) Regularly review the safety performance of the certificate holder's organization and direct actions necessary to address substandard safety performance in accordance with [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.75   Continuous improvement.|§5.75]].

 \(c\) *Designation of management personnel.* The accountable executive must designate sufficient management personnel who, on behalf of the accountable executive, are responsible for the following: